mkudija/mkudija.github.io/reading-notes/_md/~KJV Compact Bible Brown Leathertouch Value Edition.md

 - Saw for $10.52
 - dimensions are just about perfect for a lectionary Bible
 - 6 pt type
+- fits in the pocket of my work bag

 ---
 **Topic**: